jpburstrom/supercollider/README_BELA.md

     apt-get install libudev-dev

-Before we compile, here's an optional step: installing ccache makes repeated builds faster, if you have spare disk space for it.
+Before we compile, here are two optional steps to make your workflow faster

+1. installing `ccache` makes repeated builds faster, if you have spare disk space for it.
 It's especially helpful if you're going to be changing the cmake build scripts.

-    apt-get install ccache
     mkdir /root/.ccache
     echo "cache_dir = '/extrabela/ccache'" >> ~/.ccache/ccache.conf

+2. alternatively, use `distcc` to make all your builds faster by off-loading the actual compilation to your host computer.
+You need to:
+* install a cross-compiler for gcc-4.8 on your host (e.g.: [this](http://www.welzels.de/blog/en/arm-cross-compiling-with-mac-os-x/) for Mac or a `g++-4.8-arm-linux-gnueabihf` package for your Linux distro)
+* install `distcc` on your host
+* on the host, launch `distccd` with something like `distccd --verbose --no-detach --daemon --allow 192.168.7.2 --log-level error --log-file ~/distccd.log`
+* then on the board run the following before the `cmake` commands below:

+	export DISTCC_HOSTS="192.168.7.1"
+	export CC="/usr/bin/distcc arm-linux-gnueabihf-gcc"
+	export CXX="/usr/bin/distcc arm-linux-gnueabihf-g++"

+NOTE: make sure you don't pass `-march=native` to the compiler when using `distcc`, or it will compile natively.
+So make sure you do not pass `-DNATIVE=ON` to `cmake`

 Then here's how to build: